Inner Martial Arts and Tai Chi

 The Taiji Quan martial artist learns to move away from aggression, “neutralizing” it like a stream flowing around a rock.
 Taiji Quan has proven effects on pulmonary function, cardiovascular health (especially blood pressure), and balance.
 It was the first Chinese self-healing art to appear in the Journal of the American Medical Association and other peer-reviewed journals.

 Cultivate a Tai Chi Mind & Life.
-Get started or deepen your practice by learning all of the core movements --the entire first section of Yang Style Tai Chi-- in seven 90 minute pre-recorded classes, a complete course originally hosted by the Shift Network, viewable and downloadable.
+Get started or deepen your practice by learning all of the core movements --the entire first section of Yang Style Tai Chi-- in seven 90 minute pre-recorded classes, a complete course originally hosted by the Shift Network, each class viewable whenever you wish.
 Includes lifetime access to written, audio, and video materials.
 In addition to detailed instruction and review of techniques, Ken Cohen explains how to improve posture and breathing, basic martial arts applications, and keys to relaxation and mental tranquility. https://shiftnetwork.isrefer.com/go/tcmlKC/a21677/

 Bagua Zhang 八卦掌